Helping to Care for Young Smiles

 Are sealants only for kids?

-Fissure sealants are most commonly applied to children’s molars, but they can also benefit adults in some cases.
-Adults with deep grooves or no history of decay in those teeth may also be suitable candidates.
+Fissure sealants are most commonly applied to children’s molars, but they may also be considered for adults in some cases.
+Adults with deep grooves or no history of decay in those teeth may be considered appropriate after a dental assessment.
 Here are a few situations where sealants might be helpful beyond childhood:

 - Deep grooves in molars: